- Construction Estimating Software

 Below is a list of home building contractors, subcontractors and professional people you probably will be contracting with, listed generally in the order in which you will need them.

-I've written about some of these contractors and the work that they do in more detail, so click through the links to get more information.
+I’ve written about most, if not all, of these contractors and the work that they do in more detail, so click through the links to get more information, or use the search bar at the top of any page (it works well).

 Contractors needed: